Research Interests

 The boundary rigidity (lens rigidity) problem for compact Riemannian manifolds with boundaries is to show that a manifold of a certain class is uniquely determined by its boundary distance function, respectively, by its scattering relation.
 It is an inverse problem but it is also of independent interest in geometry.
 One of the motivations comes from seismology: to recover the inner structure of Earth from the travel times of seismic waves.
 A recent work in this direction by me, G. Uhlmann, and A. Vasy was featured in the News section of Nature: Long-awaited mathematics proof could help scan Earth's innards.
 It received one of the Frontiers of Science Awards at the International Congress of Basic Science 2023.
 The linearization of this problem is the following integral geometry problem: determine a 2-tensor (actually, determine only its solenoidal part) from its X-ray transform: integrals along geodesics connecting boundary points.
 This is called sometimes Tensor Tomography.
 I am interested in:

-A new direction (for me) is discretizations of inverse problems and the related question of sampling.
+Another direction is discretizations of inverse problems and the related question of sampling.
 It turns out that there is a natural link between sampling and semiclassical (microlocal) analysis.
-In another recent work with Tindel, we study the effect of added noise on the data from a semiclassical point of view.
+In a recent work with Tindel, we study the effect of added noise on the data from a semiclassical point of view.

 I am interested in working with students who are excited by some of those areas.
 Prospective or current graduate students should feel free to contact me.